Khaenri-ah/ruinguard-docs/docs/guide/getting-started/bot.md

 If you run `node index.js` now, you should see it print `ready!` to the console.

-But where is the commands?
+But where are the commands?

 ### Registering commands